Welcome to CHIMPS! For personal and academic use.

 would be interesting to create a scale that repeats on a

 cycle that spans a frequency ratio other than 2.0.
-It's fairly easy to code a version of this software
+It would be fairly easy to code a version of this software

 that produces notes in a scale pattern that spans any number of total cents, not only 1200.
 As a simple example,